Turnin Me On: Music video

 The music video for the single was directed by Erik White and shot in Atlanta, Georgia.
 It premiered on November 19, 2008, two weeks before the single was released for airplay or download.
 It was featured on E!
 News on December 15, 2008.
 Rich Boy, Polow da Don, and Leah LaBelle make cameos in the clip.
 While it was reported that T.I. would appear in the video, a doppelgänger does instead.
 The video is set almost entirely behind white and black backdrops, besides one club scene.
-Hilsonperforms choreography such as the Bird Walk, which according to MTV Buzzworthy is Aaliyah-style choreography, while being flaunted by shirtless, muscular men and donning "on" and "off" finger rings.
+Hilson performs choreography such as the Bird Walk, which according to MTV Buzzworthy is Aaliyah-style choreography, while being flaunted by shirtless, muscular men and donning "on" and "off" finger rings.
 BET Sound Off noted that some of the choreography was similar to Destiny's Child's "Soldier."
 As Hilson continues to be flaunted and performs additional choreography, which includes crumping-like moves, the scenes are interspersed with younger kids re-enacting the same scenes.
 Hilson appears alongside a speaker and a group of men dancing before the video cuts to Wayne.
 In this scene the rapper delivers his verse alongside Hilson in front of a black backdrop and on a couch.
 Near the end the younger girls and boys are shown performing Hilson and her dancers' moves, as the latter also continue to be flaunted by men.
 The video ends with Hilson being turned off by men at a club, with women in the club wearing "off" earrings like on Hilson's fingers.

 MTV Buzzworthy said, "give it up for her sleek biker chick-meets-Park-Slope wardrobe and feel free to ogle/drool over the parade of shirtless dudes who look like they jumped off the cover of Abs Weekly magazine."
 The review also complimented "rapper/pants-dropper extraodinaire Lil Wayne" who helped "push her chest-bumpin' vid into must-see territory."
 Although calling it a "Soldier" knock-off, BET Sound Off blog said, "the visual is pretty entertaining."
 Tracey Ford of AOL Boombox said, "the diva makes it perfectly clear how easy it is to turn a woman on and off."
 The video ranked at number two on BET: Notarized Top 100 Videos of 2009 countdown.